MicrosoftDocs/azure-stack-docs/azure-stack/user/gpu-vms-about.md

 # Graphics processing unit (GPU) virtual machine (VM) on Azure Stack Hub

 This article describes which graphics processing unit (GPU) models are supported on an Azure Stack Hub integrated system.
-You can also find instructions on installing the drivers used with the GPUs.
+The article also contains instructions on installing the drivers used with the GPUs.
 GPU support in Azure Stack Hub enables solutions such as artificial intelligence, training, inference, and data visualization.
 The AMD Radeon Instinct MI25 can be used to support graphic-intensive applications such as Autodesk AutoCAD.

 You can choose from three GPU models.
-They are available in NVIDIA V100, NVIDIA T4 and AMD MI25 GPUs.
+They are available in NVIDIA V100, NVIDIA T4, and AMD MI25 GPUs.
 These physical GPUs align with the following Azure N-Series virtual machine (VM) types as follows:

 - [NCv3](/azure/virtual-machines/ncv3-series)
 - [NVv4 (AMD MI25)](/azure/virtual-machines/nvv4-series)